 John J Pleasants (the “s” was dropped after arriving in California), second husband to Mary Ellen, stated in the 1850 and 1870 federal census record that he was born in Virginia.
 William Willmore, son of an employee of MEP’s, stated John was born at “Contention” in Goochland County, Virginia.
 Willmore also referred to John J as “John James” in a 1938 interview with MEP biographer Helen Holderidge.
 Contention was the property of Virginia Governor James Pleasants.
 Review of the Virginia’s Free People of Color Registry (FPoC) finds a John Jilburn Pleasants matching his profile.
-In the Goochland County entries he is noted as having the alias John Gabbin, and in the Chesterfield County Order books as being 5’6″, a “bright mullatto” with light eyes, scars on his chin (and left groin).
+In the Goochland County entries he is noted as having the alias John Gabbin (perhaps in reference to the story of Henri Christoph? see below), and in the Chesterfield County Order books as being 5’6″, a “bright mullatto” with light eyes, scars on his chin (and left groin).
 He states at each entry that he was born free in 1813.

 data source: Virginia Untold: Free Registers